EliasDeHondt/Netwerken2-ISB/Documentation/Documentation.md

 sudo systemctl reload apache2
 ```

-> The first commands seen here would work perfectly if you were running both the load balancer and the two web servers on separate VMs or physical machines.
+> **NOTE:** The first commands seen here would work perfectly if you were running both the load balancer and the two web servers on separate VMs or physical machines.
 But because we are running everything on one server, the commands above will not work.
 So we have to do it the way we did it.

 ## 🚀X Factor
 - For our X Factor, we chose to do a price calculation of how expensive the network would be.
 We will calculate the price of the hardware and software we used in the network.
 So we provide a price for the routers, switches, servers, and software.
 And for the fun, we did it in a script.